hackclub/jams/jams/singles/voxel-animation/en-US.md

 ### Adding a camera

-We first need to add a camera so we can render the scene!
+We first need to add a camera, so we can render the scene!
 To create the camera we will also need a scene first, so let's add that!

-Copy this line above the render code, in order to intialize a new scene
+Copy this line above the render code, in order to initialize a new scene

 ```js
 const scene = new THREE.Scene(); // Init Scene